 - negotiated spousal maintenance where our client’s ex’s pay was made up of complex elements including deferred bonuses, dividends and shares requiring an unusual order to protect her position

-- successfully used arbitration and private FDRs to settle spousal maintenance disputes in a cost efficient and timely way to the satisfaction of all involved
+- successfully used arbitration and private FDRs to settle spousal maintenance disputes in a cost efficient and timely way.

 - obtained a capitalised spousal maintenance order in unusual circumstances where the lump sum was funded entirely by pension assets